• Home

 • On the Recommended Charts tab, scroll through the list of charts that Excel recommends for your data, and click any chart to see how your data will look.

-• If you don’t see a chart you like, click All Charts to see all the available chart types.
+• If you don’t see a chart you like, click All Charts to see all the available types of charts.

 • When you find the chart you like, click it > OK.